tom-randell/talking-clock/README.md

 _:warning: Keep in mind that the time input when no arguments are present is relative to the machine being run - so running in GitPod may show a different timezone response for simply running npm run start_

+You can also run the API by building and running the `Dockerfile` and then see the API section below.

 To get started clone the repo and run `npm install`. you can run tests with `npm run test` or run the API with `npm run start:api`.